Rosuav/shed/Kytheon.md

 Pike: I'm upgrading to 8.1 because there are some features that I want.
 I may end up backing down to 8.0 though.

+Setting up courier-imap involved a lot of configuration (git-managed), and one odd package installation: 'apt install gamin'.
+Some sort of weird issue with the default filesystem notification library, but gamin replaces it and works.
+Weird.

 Still TODO:
 * DNS (auth only - migrate recursive to Sikorsky)
 * Apache, preferably with Py3 (libapache2-mod-wsgi-py3) - check app compatibility